 1. The Antonia Fortress was located just outside the Temple Mount area on its northwestern side.

-2. Today, there is a school and a Convent of the Sisters of Zion that lies atop the ruins.
+2. Today, Umariya Elementary School and a convent of the Sisters of Zion lie atop its ruins.

-3. Part of the ruins of the Antonia Fortress can be accessed through the Convent of the Sisters of Zion.
+3. Some of the ruins can be accessed through the Convent of the Sisters of Zion.

-4. The Antonia Fortress is the believed beginning place of the Via Dolorosa (painful path).
+4. Tradition places the Antonia Fortress as the beginning point of the Via Dolorosa (painful path).

 1. The Antonia Fortress was a military headquarters and barracks built by Herod the Great in 19 BC to protect the Temple Mount area and the city of Jerusalem.
 It was named after Herod's patron, Mark Antony.

-2. Jesus appeared before Pilate here and was condemned to death by crucifixion.
+2. Some believe Jesus appeared before Pilate here and was condemned to death by crucifixion.

 Places of Interest